mckenzie-daniel/ai-meal-planning-automation/SAMPLE_OUTPUT.md

 ### Edge Case 1: Not Enough Recent Recipes

-**Scenario:** Only 8 lunch recipes in database, need 2 per week with 14-day recency
+**Scenario:** Limited lunch recipes in database, need 4 per week with 14-day recency

-**Math:**
-- 8 recipes / 2 per week = 4 weeks to rotate through all
-- After 4 weeks, oldest recipe is 28 days old
-- 28 days > 14 day recency window ✓

-**Outcome:** System has sufficient rotation capacity
+**Solution:** Claude deprioritizes (but does not ignore) recency for lunch when database size is insufficient.
+Explains the trade-off in reasoning field.

 ### Edge Case 2: User Requests Conflicting Constraints